for Veterans and the Public

 Many PIs are recommended or approved for use only with another drug that "boosts" their effect.
 One of these is low-dose Norvir®, the other is a non-HIV drug called Tybost® (cobicistat).

-Several combination tablets that include a "booster" plus a PI are:
+There are three fixed-dose combination tablets that include a "booster" plus a PI:

 - Evotaz® (Reyataz® + Tybost®)